supabase/supabase/spec/README.md

 # Supabase Specs

-These spec files are used to generate our documentation.
+These spec files are used to generate the [reference documentation](https://supabase.com/docs/reference).

 ## Preparation

 To get started, run `make init`.
-This will install all dependencies.
+This installs all dependencies.

 ## Usage